Before you begin, please take a moment to look at the list of all University Seminars:

 The book or article must be accepted by a peer-reviewed academic publisher.
 The alternatives of self-publication and print-on-demand publication need to be justified to the Committee and may be recommended for consideration as an exceptional case by the Advisory Board.

-The University Seminars’ Schoff Committee considers the value of the book and the reasonableness of the budget numbers in comparison with other requests.
+The University Seminars’ Schoff Committee considers the value of the book and its involvement with a seminar in comparison with other requests.
 Funding requests are subject to the following priorities:

 Books produced entirely as a University Seminar's project, e.g., a conference or symposium.